understanding and improving adjunct faculty experience

 Context

-As part of faculty support efforts, I was asked to take a closer look at the adjunct experience and identify opportunities to improve connection, communication, and access to resources.
+As part of faculty support efforts in an Adjunct Coordinator role, I was asked to take a closer look at the adjunct experience and identify opportunities to improve connection, communication, and access to resources.

-Adjunct faculty were teaching across departments with varying levels of support, and there was limited visibility into how they experienced onboarding, communication, and professional development.
+Adjunct faculty were teaching across departments with varying levels of support, with limited visibility into how they experienced onboarding, communication, and professional development.

 Approach

-I designed and distributed a survey to gather feedback from adjunct faculty, focusing on areas such as pedagogy, professional development, technology, and communication.
+I designed and distributed a survey to gather feedback from adjunct faculty, focusing on pedagogy, professional development, technology, and communication.

-Responses were organized and analyzed to identify patterns in needs, frustrations, and areas of opportunity.
-The data revealed a strong interest in more structured support, clearer communication, and opportunities for connection across departments .
+Responses were analyzed to identify patterns in needs, frustrations, and areas of opportunity.
+The data revealed a strong interest in more structured support, clearer communication, and opportunities for connection across departments.

 Design Decisions

-Initial concepts included more robust onboarding structures and ongoing engagement models designed to build community and maintain visibility into adjunct needs over time.
+Initial concepts included more robust onboarding structures and ongoing engagement models to build community and maintain visibility into adjunct needs over time.
+I developed a model for an asynchronous onboarding course within the institutional LMS to provide consistent, accessible support for new faculty.

-The final direction focused on solutions that could improve the adjunct experience while remaining practical to implement, including targeted faculty development and clearer access to resources.
+The final direction focused on solutions that could improve the adjunct experience while remaining practical to implement, including targeted faculty development, clearer access to resources, and shorter asynchronous onboarding materials such as video walkthroughs.

 Proof of Concept